oracle-quickstart/oci-o11y-solutions/knowlege-content/Enterprise-Manager/README.md

 ### Defining custom entity types

-After enabling Logging Analytics service the 1st task willbe we will create now entities for all components of the EM environment.

-### Defining entity types oem_oms and oem_agent

-For the EM OMS and EM Agent components we will create upfront two new entity types, "oem_oms" and "oem_agent", using the OCI CLI e.g. from a Cloud Shell:
+After enabling Logging Analytics service the initial task will be to create entities for all components of the EM environment.
+Since there are not yet out-OOB Entity Types for the EM OMS and EM Agent components, we will create two custom entity types, "oem_oms" and "oem_agent", upfront using the OCI CLI e.g. from a Cloud Shell:
 ```
    Getting the namespace used by a tenant (required by the next coomands):
    $ oci os ns get